Ayman-Alhawamdeh/Multi-hazard/README.md

 # Multi-hazard
-This will contain my maps for  PhD work
+This folder contains my maps for  PhD work